 - i.
 Payments to a state enterprise fund or to a state internal service fund do not require the "09" on the revenue or expenditure codes, nor the affiliate and fund affiliate to be populated. - e.
 Except for Section 3, the affiliate and fund affiliate are required on the transactions noted above.
 Ensure a one-to-one relationship exists between each accounting line.
 This will facilitate the SFRAB Unit's reconciliation process. - f.
 Unless an exemption is specifically approved by the State Controller, all agencies must comply with the above policy. - 2.
 Due to Other State Agencies and Due from Other State Agencies (CFR and OPR "Non-Cash" Accrual Journals): - a.
 Agencies may create CFR journals to establish a Due to Other State Agencies or Due from Other State Agencies throughout the course of the current Fiscal Year. - i.
-Preferred accounting practice is to have agencies pay monthly amounts as due instead of accumulating a Due To/Due From relationship. - ii.
-It is the agency's responsibility at year end to reconcile their remaining Due to Other State Agencies or Due from Other State Agencies balances and contact the corresponding agency to establish the other side of the entry, if there is a difference.
-The paying agency may initiate an OPR (Non-Cash) Accrual to establish the Due to Other State Agencies or Due from Other State Agencies on behalf of single or multiple agencies. - b.
-OPR OPRs (non-cash) can be used to establish the Due to and Due from for single or multiple agencies in period 998.
-This entry can be done once the year-end deadlines affecting cash settlement have passed (Review Year-End Closing Instructions for further detail).
-The DFA/SFRAB unit prefers this process to ensure that both sides of the entries agree and have been established.
+The preferred accounting practice is to have agencies pay monthly amounts as due instead of accumulating a Due To/Due From relationship. - ii.
+It is the agency's responsibility to reconcile their remaining Due to Other State Agencies or Due from Other State Agencies balances and contact the corresponding agency to establish the other side of the entry monthly, if there is a difference.
+The paying agency may initiate an OPR (Non-Cash) Accrual to establish the Due to Other State Agencies or Due from Other State Agencies on behalf of single or multiple agencies.